s-r-e-e-r-a-j/CamHawk/README.md

 ```bash
 bash camhawk.sh
 ```
-2️⃣ Choose a custom HTML page – Optionally, provide your own phishing page with internal JavaScript and CSS support for a personalized experience.
+2️⃣ Choose a custom HTML page – Optionally, provide your own phishing page with internal JavaScript and CSS support for a fully customized experience.
+Or, skip this step to use the default page.

 3️⃣ Choose a port forwarding method – Select between Serveo.net or Cloudflared for tunneling.